All about light bulb technologies and its applications

 Within the last 190 years, the light bulb technology has been improved massively.
 The lifespan of light bulbs not only got longer, the energy consumption also became much lower and they are more environmental-friendly now.
 Thanks to all the developments that have been made, we can choose between a variety of light bulb technologies, for all kinds of needs.

-Light source comparison: Which light bulb technologies are available?
+Light bulb comparison: Which light bulb technologies are available?

 In electronics there is a variety of illuminants used for optical signaling.
 The various illuminants differ in terms of power consumption, the required light output or the desired beam angle.
-The following light bulb technologies are used today:
+Here you can find more light bulb information on the different light bulb technologies that are used today:

 LED (Light Emitting Diode) light bulb*

-LED lamps are among the most modern of all light sources.
+LED lamps are among the most modern of all light sources, they are the newest light bulb technology.
 Over the course of time, they have established themselves as state-of-the-art technology.
 Signal lights from Auer Signal rely mainly on the latest LED technology with particularly high luminosity and long service life.

 Xenon light bulb*